mqtt-tools/mqttwarn/README.rst

 Legal stuff
 ===========
 "MQTT" is a trademark of the OASIS open standards consortium, which publishes the MQTT specifications.
+"Eclipse Mosquitto" is a trademark of the Eclipse Foundation.

 ----